Ryan Koolwijk: International career

 Born in the Netherlands, Koolwijk is of Surinamese descent.
 He debuted with the Suriname national team in a 6–0 2022 FIFA World Cup qualification win over Bermuda on 4 June 2021.
 On 25 June Koolwijk was named to the Suriname squad for the 2021 CONCACAF Gold Cup.

+Coaching career

+Koolwijk retired as a professional player in 2022, and became an assistant coach of the Suriname national team.

+He continued to play in the lower leagues, and after retiring from playing in 2024, Koolwijk was appointed assistant coach of ADO Den Haag's under-19s.